FormidableLabs/use-editable/README.md

 - The `disabled` option disables editing on the editable by removing the `contentEditable` attribute from it again.
 - The `indentation` option may be a number of displayed spaces for indentation.
-This also enables the improved `Tab` key behavior which will indent the current line or dedent the current line when shift is held (Be aware that this will make the editor act as a focus trap!)
+This also enables the improved `Tab` key behavior, which will indent the current line or dedent the current line when shift is held (Be aware that this will make the editor act as a focus trap!)

-Additionally the `useEditable` hook returns a function that may be used to update the content while adjusting the next render's cursor position.
-This is a convenience method that can come in handy for adding auto-suggested content in combination with a `Position`'s current line contents for instance.
+When `options.indentation` is set then `useEditable` will prevent the insertion of tab characters and will instead insert the specified amount of whitespaces, which makes handling of columns much easier.

+Additionally the `useEditable` hook returns an `Edit` handle with several methods, as documented below.

+#### Edit.update

+`Edit.update(content: string): void`

+Replaces the entire content of the editable while adjusting the caret position.
+This will shift the caret by the difference in length between the current content and the passed content.

+#### Edit.insert

+`Edit.insert(append: string, offset?: number): void`

+Inserts new text at the caret position while deleting text in range of the offset (which accepts negative offsets).
+For example, when `offset` is set to `-1` then a single character is deleted to the left of the caret before inserting any new text.
+When it's set to `2` then two characters to the right of the carets are deleted.
+The `append` text may also be set to an empty string to only apply deletions without inserting any text.
+When any text is selected then it's simply erased first and `offset` is ignored.

+#### Edit.move

+`Edit.move(pos: number | { row: number; column: number }): void`

+This moves the caret to the specified position.
+The position may either be a character index (a `number`) or coordinates specifying a `row` and `column` separately.

+#### Edit.getState

+`Edit.getState(): { text: string; position: Position }`

+This method allows getting the current state of the editable, which is the same as what `onChange` usually receives.
+This is useful when adding custom editing actions in a key down handler or when programmatically imitating `onChange` otherwise, while the editable is selected.

 ## Acknowledgments